 4. Snoop Dogg – Doggystyle (1993)

 Snoop Dogg is another artist that has become a household name at this point.
-His solo career all started with his appearances on Dr. Dre’s The Chronic and was launched even further after 1993 release titled Doggystyle.
-His debut effort served as one of the most influential records of all time (90s or not).
+His solo career all started with his appearances on Dr Dre’s The Chronic and was launched even further after 1993 release titled Doggystyle.
+His debut effort served as one of the most influential records of all time (the 90s or not).

-Doggystyle (among others) brought the classic West Coast feel to the forefront and is still mentioned as an absolute essential record for your collection.
+Doggystyle (among others) brought the classic West Coast feel to the forefront and is still mentioned as an absolutely essential record for your collection.

 Stand out tracks include: “Gin And Juice”, “Who Am I (What’s My Name)?”, and “Murder Was The Case” (ft.
 Daz Dillinger).